AdoptOpenJDK/TSC/README.md

 ## Workflow

-The following diagram is a very simplified view of how a build progresses through a pipeline.
+The following diagram is a very simplified view of how a build progresses through a pipeline (edit the [Image Source](https://docs.google.com/drawings/d/161cqoq0e12nFADSL-bOMeJv4KdwzPRtby8so10msFtg/edit) at Google and export to make changes.)

 ![Build Variant Workflow](images/Adopt_Build_Farm_Build_Variant_Workflow.png)